 - To impart the life skills that are necessary to help the students develop those skills that are needed in the workplace.

 - To provide each first year student with a mentor, but to also request students to mentor other students on the programme.

-- To do language and logic exercises with the students aiming to provide them with relevant problem-solving skills and techniques.
+- To include creative logic exercises with the students aiming to provide them with relevant problem-solving skills and techniques

 - To impart a sense of social responsibility.